walmartlabs/lacinia/docs/tutorial/init-schema.rst

 The value returned makes use of an ordered map.
 Again, that's part of the GraphQL
-spec: the order in which things appear in the query dictates the order in which they appear in the result.
+specification: the order in which things appear in the query dictates the order in which they appear in the result.
 In any case, this result is equivalent to ``{:data {:game_by_id nil}}``.